 For someone with diabetes insipidus, the primary treatment is drinking enough liquid to prevent dehydration.

 A doctor may refer the person to a specialist for testing or treatment.
 This might be a nephrologist, who specializes in kidney-related conditions, or an endocrinologist, who specializes in hormone disorders.

 If a person has symptoms of diabetes, a doctor may perform blood tests to make a diagnosis.

 A doctor may also want to test infants or young adults with family histories of type 1 diabetes, as well as people with risk factors for diabetes, including overweight or obesity.

-Healthcare professionals should test pregnant women for gestational diabetes between 24 and 28 weeks of gestation.
+Healthcare professionals should test pregnant women for gestational diabetes between

 To check for transient diabetes insipidus in pregnancy, a doctor may perform a